tsamaya/findbikes/README.md

 ## History

+* 0.4 - Oct 17, 2013 - Using ESRI JS API 3.7, selecting a contract zoom to the GraphicsLayer
 * 0.3 - Jun 16, 2013 - GPS tracking (on/off)
 * 0.2 - May 23, 2013 - Adding location
 * 0.1 - May 22, 2013 - Creation